flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

    with PMI, tcp:// endpoints will be used instead of ipc://, even if all brokers are on a single node.
 Default: ``0``.

-tbon.interface-hint
+tbon.interface-hint [Updates: C, R]
-   When bootstrapping with PMI, tcp:// endpoints are chosen heuristically using one of the following methods:
+   When bootstrapping with PMI, tcp endpoints are chosen heuristically using one of the following methods:

    default-route
-      The address associated with the default route (the default hint). hostname
+      The address associated with the default route (default, but see below). hostname
       The address associated with the system hostname.
    *interface*